Enjoy possible higher returns on your savings

 Speak with an HSBC adviser

-If you already have an HSBC equity investment account, you can simply contact your Relationship Manager to execute your bond order.
+If you already have an HSBC investment account, you can simply contact your Relationship Manager to execute your bond order.

 Otherwise, you can leave us your contact details and we'll call you back to discuss how you can get started.

-Don't have an equity investment account?
+Don't have an investment account?

-If you're already an HSBC customer, you can apply for an equity investment account to start your wealth journey with us.
+If you're already an HSBC customer, you can apply for an investment account to start your wealth journey with us.

 Frequently asked questions